 Free Text Input Element (with Answer set as required + Only Accept Numbers)

-You can use various operators like "+", "-", "*", "/", "^" (plus, minus, multiply, divide, exponent) from your keyboard and create complex formulas.
-You can also use the bracket symbols "(" and ")" to control the order of the operations (note that mathematically unnecessary brackets are automatically removed by the system).
+You can use basic operators like "+", "-", "*", "/", "^" (plus, minus, multiply, divide, exponent) from your keyboard and create complex formulas, as well as bracket symbols "(" and ")" to control the order of the operations.

 The formula takes the answers given by any particular user, then calculates and displays the result according to the formula you've set up.
-You can prevent the participant from seeing the result (to set aside the result for the Analytics or to be used as a piped answer for instance) by enabling the option "Hide for Participants".
+You can prevent participants from seeing their result (to set aside the result for the Analytics or to be used as a piped answer for instance) by enabling the option "Hide for Participants".

 You can also use calculation formulas to reach different outcomes, instead of showing the calculator result on the outcome page.
-This can be done with Score-based Outcomes.
+This can be done with Score-based Outcome projects.

 In the case you want to redirect to your own website instead of showing the final page of involve.me you can't see the result of a calculation, but you can still use its value in the redirect URL.
 To do so deactivate the redirect and put the calculator element on the page.

-After you created the formula you can activate the redirect again and use an answer piped variable inside the URL like this:
+After you have created the formula, you can activate the redirect again and use an answer piped variable inside the URL like this: